Camping & RVs

 Deer are known to be sensitive to severe winter conditions, which may result in large swings in the number of animals noted from year to year.
 At the northern distribution of their range in Yukon, deer are more likely to be vulnerable to severe winters.

-The public is asked to report all deer sightings.
+The public is asked to report all deer sightings to the TIPP Line at 1-800-661-0525 or online.
 This information helps Environment Yukon track the health and distribution of deer populations throughout Yukon.

 White-tailed deer especially rare